anithri/rank_everything/README.md

 # Rank Everything

 This is a Ruby On Rails 8 site that allows lists that can be ranked in multiple ways.
-Ranking methods may include Voting, Fiat and Comparison.
+Ranking methods may include Voting, Insertion and Comparison modes..

-We are using TailwindCSS, DaisyUI, Pundit, Rails 8 Authorization and Rspec among other libraries.

 ## Schema
 * Session to manage login state